 What is Medical Malpractice?

-We know that it’s a problem, but what exactly is medical malpractice?
+We know that it’s a problem, but what exactly is medical malpractice in Tampa?
 How do you know if you have a case against your negligent medical professional?

 Medical malpractice, or medical negligence as it’s often referred to, typically occurs when a healthcare professional causes injury or death as a result of a failure to uphold basic standards of care.
 This can include a negligent act on the medical professional’s part, or failure to provide reasonable and appropriate medical care.

 Think of it this way: If you’d seen a different healthcare provider with a similar level of education and experience, would they have acted in the same way?
 Would the injury, or even death, have occurred if the healthcare you received met the acceptable standards of the general medical community?

 A successful medical malpractice lawsuit must prove that the injury or death was a direct result of negligence on your medical provider’s part.

 There are a multitude of ways a healthcare provider can commit medical negligence.
 Most cases of medical malpractice, however, fall under a few general categories: